austin-hoover/accphys-tools/README.md

 # accphys
-## Analysis and visualization of accelerator physics data.

-This repository is for my PhD research.
-It is mostly plotting/animation functions, as well as data analysis functions specific to my research.
-Some of the routines may be able to be written in a nicer or more efficient way; any suggestions are welcome.
+This repository is for my PhD research in acclerator physics.
+It is mostly data analysis/visualization functions.
+Some of the routines may be able to be written in a nicer or more efficient way, so any suggestions are welcome.